LaggAt/hacs-govee/README.md

 # 'Govee' integration

-The Govee integration allows you to control and monitor lights and switches using the Govee API.
+The Govee integration allows you to control and monitor lights using the Govee API.

 ## Installation